Apl.de.ap: Philanthropy

-Apl.de.ap was honored in America by the prestigious This Time Foundation for his charity works.
+apl.de.ap was honored in the United States by the This Time Foundation for his charity works.

-On November 18, 2008, he founded the Apl Foundation to help various communities and children in the Philippines and throughout Asia.
-In 2011, after expressing his desire to help improve the education situation in the Philippines, his foundation formed a partnership with the Ninoy and Cory Aquino Foundation (NCAF) to create the "We Can Be Anything" advocacy campaign where Apl.de.ap and NCAF plan to build 10,000 classrooms in two years or less through the advocacy.
+On November 18, 2008, he founded the Apl Foundation International (Aplfi) to help various communities and children in the Philippines and throughout Asia.
+In 2011, after expressing his desire to help improve education in the Philippines, Aplfi formed a partnership with the Ninoy and Cory Aquino Foundation (NCAF) to create the "We Can Be Anything" advocacy campaign, where apl.de.ap and NCAF plan to build 10,000 classrooms in two years or less through the advocacy.

+In 2025, apl.de.ap expanded his partnership with the Philippine Coconut Authority (PCA) to create income opportunities for coconut farmers through a trading system that converts sustainable practices into carbon credits for exchange in carbon markets.
+The collaboration also builds on an earlier agreement with the Philippine Coffee Board to promote coconut-coffee intercropping for export, with the PCA providing infrastructure, Apl.de.Ap leading farmer training and communication, and the board handling research and product development.
+Under the deal, the Philippine Department of Agriculture's High Value Crops Development Program pledged agricultural inputs to support the initiative.